ogunmakindetobi/Swan/README.md

 * Navigation should make the website easier.
 * Booking form will make its easier users to book for time and date and its works.
 * Content writtings are display and visible.
+* map for the location
+* restaurant contact details.

 ## Wireframes
 * i build this site on bootstrap,jquery.com,i started making it visible on desktop version and which translated to mobile and tablet version of same design and on other form of screen.